awayanrichardjr/telehealth_access/README.md

 ### 1. System Access and User Registration

-    - Users can register for an account by selecting their role: Patient, Doctor, or Admin.
+    - Users can register for an account by selecting their role: Patient, Doctor.
     - Once registered, users can log in to the system based on their selected role.

 ### 2. Admin Management and User Monitoring